 Types of Indian Railways Trains

-The rail journeys are ever exciting and are truly an experience of the rich tradition and culture of India.
+The rail journeys are always exciting and truly an experience of the rich tradition and culture of India.
 Almost 70% of the income for the railway is contributed by the freight sector.
 It transports all kinds of goods like fertilizers, petrochemicals, agricultural produce, mineral ores, and many more.
 It also transports vehicles to any long-distance destination.

 Different Types of Trains in India